hmfic1/DataCleaning/CodeBook.md

 output: html_document
 ---

+Information about each variable (including units) Information about the summary (e.g. why chosen?)
+Information about the experimental study design Include a section called "Study Desigh" that has a thorough description of how you pulled data

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: